-18. According to the administrative instruction on PMDS, one of the functions of the senior management team of each department/office/mission was to assist the head of the department/office/mission to establish and implement a staff performance and development strategy.
-Furthermore, senior management teams were to hold dedicated performance meetings at least once a year to review staff development and career support needs in the light of strategic human resources management issues, including training and succession management.

-19. There were no explicit guidelines on the contents of the performance and development strategy.
-The administrative instruction appeared to suggest that the strategy should detail how the heads of departments/offices/missions intended to implement PMDS and cover plans to ensure consistent and fair implementation of the system; however, the requirements were not clear.
+- 18. According to the administrative instruction on PMDS, one of the functions of the senior management team of each department/office/mission was to assist the head of the department/office/mission to establish and implement a staff performance and development strategy.
+Furthermore, senior management teams were to hold dedicated performance meetings at least once a year to review staff development and career support needs in the light of strategic human resources management issues, including training and succession management. - The administrative instruction appeared to suggest that the strategy should detail how the heads of departments/offices/missions intended to implement PMDS and cover plans to ensure consistent and fair implementation of the system; however, the requirements were not clear.
 Sixty-three per cent of respondents to the OIOS survey indicated that there was a performance and development strategy for their department/office/mission.
 However, in the few comments provided, reference was made to the compacts signed between the Secretary-General and senior managers or the Mission Support Plan instead of a document covering the implementation of PMDS.
 Furthermore, when asked whether the senior management teams at departments/offices/missions held dedicated performance meetings, only 30 per cent of the respondents indicated that these meetings were held during the performance cycles 2010-2011 and 2011-2012.
-Partial or non-performance of the required activities by senior management teams adversely impacted on the successful implementation of PMDS.

-(1) OHRM should provide additional guidance to senior management teams of departments/offices/missions on their role in implementing the Performance Management and Development System.
+Partial or non-performance of the required activities by senior management teams adversely impacted on the successful implementation of PMDS. - (1) OHRM should provide additional guidance to senior management teams of departments/offices/missions on their role in implementing the Performance Management and Development System.